jsdsl/alias-map/readme.md

 **Parameters**:
  - **key** An alias to associate with the provided value.
  - **value** A value to associate with the provided alias.
  - **force** true if the key-value pair should be forcibly set, potentially requiring the removal of the provided alias as an alias for another value, and therefore potentially causing the removal of a value.
-Defaults to false.
+Optional - Defaults to false.

 **Returns** true if and only if, after this operation, calling `AliasMap#get` with the provided alias will return the value provided.